 Finding a Top Financial Advisor Firm in Southfield, Michigan

 Southfield, Michigan is home to a relatively high number of financial advisor firms, so making a final decision on one can be tough.
 We researched company records and filings with the U.S. Securities and Exchange Commission (SEC) to find the best contenders in the city.
 To further your search, use SmartAsset’s financial advisor matching tool.
-It connects you to up to three local advisors.
+It connects you with up to three advisors who serve your area.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|

 |1||Plante Moran Financial Advisors Find an Advisor||$19,826,270,617||$500,000|| || |

 |2||Advance Capital Management, Inc. Find an Advisor||$4,069,536,806||No set account minimum|| || |

 |3||Telemus Capital, LLC Find an Advisor||$3,361,836,038||No set account minimum|| || |

 Let us help match you with the right financial advisor for your needs.Answer a few questions to get a personalized match.